zeevedeeptech/matic-docs/docs/faq/wallet-bridge-faq.md

 [https://lh6.googleusercontent.com/KXBiSkXtLJaP6f1uEeYOOU6Suj7II6g3Nw5EXLklIWujd7_Q56Bn5yfsRpZD5ouB87-qzUHNVmcGWche1G5A2zif0VTZ3rH9GTeuJR2fzi6YvUDCDsGEPWTukjNJbid7klNJwug8](https://lh6.googleusercontent.com/KXBiSkXtLJaP6f1uEeYOOU6Suj7II6g3Nw5EXLklIWujd7_Q56Bn5yfsRpZD5ouB87-qzUHNVmcGWche1G5A2zif0VTZ3rH9GTeuJR2fzi6YvUDCDsGEPWTukjNJbid7klNJwug8)

 Then, select Custom Token to add the relevant contract address, symbol and the decimal precision.
-Contract addresses (PoS-WETH in this case) can be found on this link: [https://docs.matic.network/docs/develop/network-details/mapped-tokens/](https://docs.matic.network/docs/develop/network-details/mapped-tokens/)
+Contract addresses (PoS-WETH in this case) can be found on this link: [https://docs.polygon.technology/docs/develop/network-details/mapped-tokens/](https://docs.polygon.technology/docs/develop/network-details/mapped-tokens/)

-You will need to add the child token address to view balances on Matic mainnet.
+You will need to add the child token address to view balances on Polygon mainnet.

 Decimal of precision is 18 for WETH (generally, for most tokens decimal of precision is 18).